 Some of the best real world servant leadership examples probably come from your own experiences.
 Managers, colleagues, team leaders who quietly serve others without asking for recognition or reward.

 This quiet, meaningful service by those close to you (and your own service too) is just as important as our examples of servant leadership in the workplace.

 Many leading business thinkers and writers recognize the fundamental principles of servant leadership:

 Organizations exist to serve.
 Period.
 Leaders live to serve.
 Period.
 Tom Peters

 The key to greatness is to look for people’s potential and spend time developing it.
 Peter Drucker

 Leadership is about taking people from one place to another.
 One of a leader’s top priorities must be to assure that the team knows where you are headed.
 Ken Blanchard

-This ‘service first’ mentality: to develop others, to create a compelling vision, to show people a better future and how to get there, is increasingly relevant to the challenges that leaders face today.
+These ‘service first’ principles: to develop others, to create a compelling vision, to show people a better future and how to get there, they are all increasingly relevant to the challenges that leaders face today.

-Watch Simon Sinek being interviewed about leadership and how “Leader’s Eat Last” on CBS:
+Watch Simon Sinek being interviewed about leadership and the principle that “Leader’s Eat Last” on CBS:

 Servant leadership examples in business